I am frequently asked about how to get as much iron as possible from green smoothies.

 How Much Iron Do You Need?

-The reason for this is that men and women need different amounts of iron in their diet in order to maintain healthy levels.
-Children, adults, and elderly may have differing iron requirements.
-Women’s iron requirements surge during pregnancy.
-Vegetarians and vegans have a higher iron requirement than omnivores because plant-sourced (non heme) iron is less efficiently absorbed than heme iron from red meat.
+A woman’s iron requirements surge during pregnancy.
+Vegetarians and vegans have a higher iron requirement than omnivores because plant-sourced (non-heme) iron is less efficiently absorbed than heme iron from red meat.

 Top 5 Iron-Rich Green Smoothie Ingredients